5 Active Learning Strategies and Their Benefits

 For the brain and body to be working at their peak, students also need to get adequate sleep every night.
 Talk to them about the importance of structuring their day around breaks, and you’ll be amazed at how much more they will enjoy learning.

-Can Active Learning be Online?
+Can Active Learning Work Online?

 Active learning in an online format looks a little different from the classroom.
 Each response learners give must go through a remote communication system, which adds an extra step and thus an extra hurdle for students and educators.

 For instance, classroom discussions may become online discussion boards or students can come together to review video material together.
 The easiest way to carry your active learning endeavors would be through a student engagement tool that you can utilize in your school if you have the means for it.
 Even in an online setting, students can incorporate active learning strategies to make the most of their education.
-These strategies become even more important when the only educational tool you’re engaging with is a computer screen.

 Although online learning platforms can take some getting used to, they’re also pretty amazing.
 Technological innovation makes it possible for learners to save time and money, all while learning from the security of their homes.

-Esports Education: The Interactive Classroom
+Esports Education: The Ultimate Active Learning Tool

 Active learning wakes up the brain.
 It helps to understand and retain information quickly.
 Use these five active learning strategies to boost student comprehension of new material.
-Don’t settle for passive learning; education is a privilege, and students will be able to make the most of it, thanks to you!

 For teachers wondering how to provide active learning via esports and gaming to their students, get a demo!
 Find out how simple online esports education can be.